The Kashmir Council-EU has been set up to respond to concerns on three aspects of the current situation:

 - Secure the repeal of the so-called ‘draconian laws’ which give impunity to human rights abusers.

-- Support independent research and policy development on Kashmir.
+- Support independent research & policy development on Kashmir.

 How we do it

-- Awareness building and advocacy: Through seminars, exchanges of ideas, conferences, exhibitions, meetings press briefings, protests, demonstrations, walks, rallies and campaigns.
+- Awareness building and advocacy: Through seminars, exchanges of ideas, conferences, exhibitions, meetings, press briefings, protests, demonstrations, walks, rallies & campaigns.

-- Research and documentation: Through leaflets, brochures, banners, press releases, news magazines, articles, letters to editors, reports, surveys and manuals.
+- Research & documentation: Through leaflets, brochures, banners, press releases, news magazines, articles, letters to editors, reports, surveys & – manuals.

-- Networking: Through visits, contact-building initiatives, training courses and festivals etc.
+- Networking: Through visits, contact-building initiatives, training courses & festivals etc.